mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 	max_slave_connections=<max. number, or % of available slaves>

 **max_slave_replication_lag **specifies how many seconds a slave is allowed to be behind the master.
-If the lag is bigger than configured value a slave can’t be used for routing.
+If the lag is bigger than configured value a slave can't be used for routing.
 Syntax for max_slave_replication_lag is:

 	max_slave_replication_lag=<allowed lag in seconds>